 - Expert testimony

-Combined, all of this information in the right hands, such as a personal injury lawyer, will help paint a picture of the accident and will help you secure any compensation that you may deserve.
+As described by the injury lawyers at Nevarez Law Group, all of this information in the right hands, such as a personal injury lawyer will help paint a picture of the accident and will help you secure any compensation that you may deserve.

 Do Bicyclists Always Have The Right of Way?